![]() |

 Governance and Regulation

-While there is no reference to distance education in the Education Act, 2016, pursuant to section 8 of the School Act, 1988, there have been two Ministerial Directives concerning distance education (i.e., first Ministerial Directive No. MD 2001-05, which was superseded by Ministerial Directive No. MD 2008-05).
-According to MD 2008-05, distance education was defined as:
+While there is no reference to distance education in the Education Act, 2016, pursuant to section 8 of the School Act, 1988, there have been three Ministerial Directives concerning distance education (i.e., first Ministerial Directive No. MD 2001-05, which was superseded by Ministerial Directive No. MD 2008-05, and later Ministerial Directive No. MD 2016-05), the final of which indicated:

-a mode of instruction in which the student and teacher are separated in either time or space or both, and where two-way communication takes place through non-traditional means for the most part.
+Courses Distance education is a mode of instruction in which the student and the teacher are separated in either time or space, or both, and where two-way communication takes place through non-traditional means for the most part.
 There is a broad range of both individualized and team instructional approaches and strategies used in distance education.
-Distance education communication may utilize various technologies and media, including but not limited to print, computers and computer networks, telecommunications, and audio-visual equipment and resources.
+Distance education communication may utilize various technologies and media, including but not limited to, print, computers and computer networks, telecommunications, and audio-visual equipment and resources.

 K-12 Distance and Online Learning Activity

-Historically, the province had maintained a small K –12 distance education programme using a video conferencing system primarily for the purpose of French-language courses, which ended at the conclusion of the 2010–11 school year.
+Historically, the province had maintained a small K –12 distance education program using a video conferencing system primarily for the purpose of French-language courses, which ended at the conclusion of the 2010–11 school year.
 Beginning in February 2021, the Ministry piloted a new virtual school that again focused on French-language courses.
 The pilot program was modeled after the Conseil scolaire acadien provincial virtual school in Nova Scotia.
 After two semesters the Ministry handed it off to the La Commission scolaire de langue française to operate, although students from the Public School Branch were also able to enroll in its courses.
-During the 2021-22 school year, approximately 40 students were enrolled.
+As the research team did not receive a response from the Department of Education and Lifelong Learning, participation in this program for the 2022-23 is unknown.
+The 2022-2023 Senior High Program of Studies and List of Authorized Materials did include in the “French Immersion” section of the document that:

-Through an inter-provincial agreement students in Prince Edward Island are funded to take online courses from the New Brunswick Department of Education and Early Childhood Development.
-During the 2021-22 school year there were 220 students enrolled in online courses through this agreement.
+Finally, through an inter-provincial agreement students in Prince Edward Island are funded to take online courses from the New Brunswick Department of Education and Early Childhood Development.
+During the 2022-23 school year there were 125 students enrolled in online courses through this agreement.

 K-12 Blended Learning Activity